Shahil98/SE_Fall20_Project-1/README.md

 ## How to Contribute?

 Please take a look at our CONTRIBUTING.md where we provide instructions on contributing to the repo and taking the plugin development further.

-## What things have been done for Phase 1 ?
-- Created the design and architecture of the project
-- Implemented the logic to collect the data in background
-- Implemented the code to generate the graphs to analyse the time spent. ([Current Working Dashboard](https://github.com/oaaky/SE_Fall20_Project-1/blob/master/CodeTimeDashboard.png))
-- Integrated the code with sublime text editor
-- Unit tests
-- Build and Packaging of the plugin

-## What things are planned for Phase 2?

-- The data generated will be sent to server.
-- Local data analysis will be shifted to server based dashboard.
-- Slack notification of weekly report to user will be sent through server.
-- Leaderboard based on user's usage of files.
-- Adding support for other editors such as visual code.
-- Possible realtime analysis of the user's file.